Licensure Areas and Course Requirements

 - ACT minimum score of 21 in Reading, English and Mathematics OR

-- SAT minimum score of 500 in Reading, Writing and Mathematics OR
+- SAT minimum score of 540 in Evidence-Based Reading and Writing and 530 in Mathematics OR

 - Praxis Core Academic Skills for Educators tests in Reading (minimum score of 156), Writing (minimum score of 162) and Mathematics (minimum score of 150).